Updated on 2024-11-12 GMT+08:00

 csi-sfsturbo everest-csi-provisioner 17d

-If you do not specify any enterprise project, the enterprise project in StorageClass is used by default.
-The created storage resources by using the csi-disk and csi-obs storage classes of CCE belong to the default enterprise project.
+If you do not specify any enterprise project, the enterprise project in StorageClass will be used by default.
+The storage resources created using the CCE's csi-disk or csi-obs StorageClass belong to the default enterprise project.

-If you want the storage resources created from the storage classes to be in the same enterprise project as the cluster, you can customize a storage class and specify the enterprise project ID, as shown below.
+If you want the storage resources created using a StorageClass to be in the same enterprise project as the cluster, you can customize a StorageClass and specify the enterprise project ID in it.

-To use this function, the everest add-on must be upgraded to 1.2.33 or later.
+To use this function, the Everest add-on must be upgraded to v1.2.33 or later.

 kind: StorageClass